Title IX: Learn more about Title IX at Springfield College

 Q. What is the timeframe within which I can bring forth an investigation?

-A. Complainants and third-party witnesses are encouraged to report allegations of gender-based misconduct as soon as possible in order to maximize the College’s ability to respond promptly and effectively.
+A. Individuals are encouraged to report allegations of gender-based misconduct as soon as possible in order to maximize the College’s ability to respond promptly and effectively.
 The College does not, however, limit the timeframe for reporting.
-If the respondent is no longer a student or employee, the College will still seek to meet its Title IX obligation by taking steps to end the misconduct, prevent its recurrence, and address its effects.
+If the respondent is no longer a student or employee, the College may be limited in their response options, however, will still seek to meet its Title IX obligation by taking steps to end the misconduct, prevent its recurrence, and address its effects.

 Q. I am a student and a Title IX complaint has been filed against me.
 What do I do?